-The Linux Tutorial Shows You Step-by-Step How-to Getting-Started Making and Running a Bash Shell Script for Arch GNU/Linux.
+You are Welcome!
+The Tutorial Shows You Step-by-Step How to Getting-Started Making and Running a Bash Shell Script for Arch GNU/Linux.

 Shell Scripts are files in which we write a Sequence of Commands that we need to perform and are Executed using the Shell utility.